berfinkavsut/ros-target-frame-detection/README.md

 # OR visits

 At the beginning of the project, we had two OR visits at the Department of Urology in Klinikum rechts der Isar der TUM.
-We met with Dr. Jahnen as a group, observed the prostate biopsy surgery procedure, asked our questions and asked for video recordings during the surgery.
-He said they are using the [Canon Medical’s MRI/US fusion-guided biopsy set-up](https://at.medical.canon/wp-content/uploads/sites/18/2020/11/DC_Clinical-value-of-multi-parametric-ultrasound-and-MRI-US-fusion-guided-biopsy-for-prostate-cancer-detection-and-visualization.pdf) right now, and it was possible to record videos from the US device.
-We got our biopsy videos from the dates of 23.11.2022 and 01.12.2022, when we had our OR visits.
+We met with Dr. Jahnen as a group, observed the prostate biopsy surgery procedure, asked our questions, and asked for video recordings during the surgery.
+He said they are using [Canon Medical’s MRI/US fusion-guided biopsy set-up](https://at.medical.canon/wp-content/uploads/sites/18/2020/11/DC_Clinical-value-of-multi-parametric-ultrasound-and-MRI-US-fusion-guided-biopsy-for-prostate-cancer-detection-and-visualization.pdf) right now, and it was possible to record videos from the US device.
+We got our biopsy videos from the dates of 23.11.2022 and 01.12.2022 when we had our OR visits.

 During our visits, Dr. Jahnen said that he did not need to see the computed needle tip on the screen, since he knows where the needle will reach to by experience.
 Shooting the targeted region is not a hard job for an experienced doctor.
 However, he said this information was needed for documentation purposes.
-Moreover, it can be used for training the new doctors later.
+Moreover, it can be used for training new doctors later.

 ## Clinical Workflow

-In the pre-operative procedure, MRI images are loaded to the US device.
+In the pre-operative procedure, MRI images are loaded into the US device.
 Regions of interest (ROI) are marked manually by the doctor.
 At the beginning of the surgery, 3D-US volume is created by sweeping the transrectal ultrasound (TRUS).
 This 3D-US volume is needed for documentation purposes.
 Then, MRI